 Kathleen Hulser is a public historian who manages cultural projects and teaches at Pace University and Guttman Community College in New York City.
 She is currently working on a transmedia/exhibition project about an early 20th-century caricaturist, “Rediscovering Kate Carew,” as well as worked on an exhibition about World War I Volunteers.
 As longtime public historian for the New-York Historical Society, she helped curate shows on Slavery in New York and Nueva York.
 She currently serves part-time as curator at the Museum of the American Gangster.
 Hulser helps to bring historical insights into the present day for active and informed reflection on social policy which empowers young women to engage in transforming their own lives.
 Hulser is the public historian for Incorrigibles.

 Claudine has worked as a visual journalist for the last two decades.
 She was managing editor of Colors Magazine at Fabrica.it and managed the editorial team and conceived the first multimedia prototypes at Lemonde.fr.
 Serving as creative director of Magnum Photos New York, she co-founded the digital multimedia platform Magnum In Motion.
-She was multimedia director of Thomson Reuters Foundation and Trust Women Conference.
-She also taught Interactive Storytelling and Documentary Practice at London South Bank University.
+She was multimedia director of Thomson Reuters Foundation and Trust Women Conference and taught Interactive Storytelling and Documentary Practice at London South Bank University.

 Standing at the frontiers of non-linear visual storytelling paired with ‘live anthro-pop’ research, Claudine is producer and founder at Dandy Vagabonds, an independent creative consultant, collaborating with organizations such as girleffect.org and the London-based startup research agency Revealing Reality.
-In 2018, she will conduct experiences, rejoining Mark Lubell, director of icp.org to wok on their online experiences.
+In 2018, she rejoining Mark Lubell, director of icp.org to wok on their online experiences.
 Claudine is the visual strategist for Incorrigibles.